adityamukho/amc-hashnode/cko9xf4al000t1ps1fsx2d49e.md

 In order to find the last known price for a given booking date, this system would have to scan its version record (in reverse) until it finds the first version with that booking date.
 This is obviously a highly inefficient system for this use case.

-A _transaction time_-based uni-temporal system is usually only useful in real-time (as defined above) cases where the _transaction time_ dimension doubles as the _valid time_ dimension.
-An example would be the booking management sub-system for an airline, since a booking, once made, is processed in real time for the span of its active lifecycle (booked -> minor changes like seat allocation, meals, etc. -> check-in -> security -> boarding -> destination).
+A _transaction time_-based uni-temporal system is usually only useful in _actual-time_ (as defined above) cases where the _transaction time_ dimension doubles as the _valid time_ dimension.
+An example would be the booking management sub-system for an airline, since a booking, once made, is processed in actual time (i.e., neither preemptively nor retroactively) for the span of its active lifecycle (booked -> minor changes like seat allocation, meals, etc. -> check-in -> security -> boarding -> destination).

 So, although a _transaction time_ database is useless for serving a catalog, it works just fine for live order management.

 ### _Valid Time_ Database
 A _valid time_ database is a mutable system of versioning facts.
-A fact stored here (along with its _valid_ timestamp) may be altered whenever new knowledge of the truth surfaces, and differs from the existing record.
+A fact version stored here (along with its _valid_ timestamp) may be altered whenever new knowledge of the truth surfaces, and differs from the existing record.
 In our example, since the booking date is the _valid time_ dimension, the state stored against a particular booking date can be modified in-place.

 By doing so, however we lose the older price information that was known for that state.
 In order to find the last known price for a booking date, a simple filter on the booking date field would yield the required state.